sigtyp/ST2020/README.md

-# SIGTYP 2020 Shared Task : Prediction of Typological Features
+# SIGTYP 2020 Shared Task: Prediction of Typological Features

 To participate in the shared task, you will build a system that can predict typological properties of languages, given a handful of observed features.
 Training examples and development examples will be provided.
 All submitted systems will be compared on a held-out test set.

+## Final results

+To obtain the final results, run `python scripts/score.py [TSVFILE] [more TSVFILES]`.
+Note that the script runs on cleaned input files which may not be the file you submitted.
+Generated plots are in `results_plots.ods`, they do *not* interact with the python script.

 ## Data Format